Skip to main content

 • Be sure of your target and what is in front of it, immediately behind it, and beyond it.

-• Never shoot over a ridge.
+• Never shoot at a skylined animal.

 • Only shoot when you have a safe range or shooting area, and a safe backstop or background.